amonks/chris/README.md

 - The components look like regular html files.
 You call them with regular html tags and pass data using regular html attrs.
 - There are no config files

+## thoughts

+rn this documentation is pretty complete, not very n00b friendly.
+I'm tryna work on defining exactly what (how little) information needs to be conveyed b4 i work out how to convey it learnably.

+**Here is a running list of things a n00b would need to learn b4 using this**:

+* weird `.component` files with blocks in them
+  * which in turn introduces significant whitespace...
+* arcane rules about blocks and their names << simplify this
+* running a command in a terminal in general as an act
+* "woah I can make my own html tags!"
+  * {{syntax}} for switching languages (getting args)

+**Here is a running list of things an *intermediate* user could learn to use it better**:

+* html-less components // generation
+  * <syntax /> 4 several `special components`
+    * map
+    * if
+    * switch

+**Here is a running list of things that an *advanced* user could do to use it custom**:

+* throw in a new gulp task to process a different filetype (.less! .es6! .hbs!)

 ### questions

 **blocks**